North Loop Minneapolis restaurants, breweries to host 'Isolation Bingo' | City Pages

 That would be the sad song of bingo daubers drying out, folks, crying for a little attention.

-Luckily, a coalition of restaurants in Minneapolis’s North Loop neighborhood have banded together to rescue those neglected tools of fun and fortune with Isolation Bingo.
+Luckily, a coalition of restaurants in Minneapolis’s North Loop neighborhood have banded together to rescue those neglected tools of fun and fortune with Isolation BIZ-ingo.

 This coming Saturday, April 4, four rousing rounds of bingo will be livestreamed via the event's Facebook page at 7:30 p.m.
 Playing is free (with purchase of food and/or drink) and super easy.